Hawaii's scary false missile threat: Worker's push of the 'wrong button' to blame

 He added that EMA will "hold off" on future tests of the system "until we get this squared away."

-Hawaii Gov. David Ige said Saturday is "a day that most of us will never forget," a day Hawaii residents thought "our worst nightmare might be happening."
+Gov. Ige said Saturday is "a day that most of us will never forget," a day Hawaii residents thought "our worst nightmare might be happening."

 "I know firsthand that was happened today was totally unacceptable and many in our community was deeply affected by this," Ige said.
 "And I'm sorry for that pain and confusion that anyone might've experienced."